K. Michelle Reflects On Being A Restaurant Owner As She Preps To Open A Second Puff’s And Petals Lounge

 K. Michelle has been updating fans on her silicone removal surgery since she announced that she would be removing her butt injections.
 Now, the final phase of her reconstructive surgery will be complete very soon.
 The singer admitted to obtaining a plastic surgery for the sake of a larger backside.

-Initially, K. Michelle said that she made the decision to go under the knife due to major insecurities, following trends, and because she felt that she needed to have a “huge butt” to receive love from others.
+Initially, K. Michelle said that she made the decision to go under the knife due to major insecurities, following trends and because she felt that she needed to have a “huge butt” to receive love from others.

 Last year, K. Michelle had a successful surgery to remove her butt injections.
 The singer revealed that the implants caused complications with her health.
 Back in April, The former Love And Hip Hop star underwent two emergency blood transfusions after the silicone spread to her legs, according to Ebony.

 The “Rebellious Soul” singer showed off her body in an Instagram video revealing that she can now “actually fit into clothes.”
 K. Michelle wrote, “I still have my drains… Then I have one more surgery for reconstruction.”

 Michelle said that this surgery will give her natural butt a lift and have her “summertime fine.”
 The former reality television star said that she is making daily progress and embraces her body without silicone.

 K. Michelle said that she’s not perfect, but is getting healthier and happier by the day.

-K. Michelle first opened up about her surgery nightmare on the Dr. Oz show.
+She first opened up about her surgery nightmare on the Dr. Oz show.
 The K. Michelle: My Life star later shared her plastic surgery struggles in a candid interview on The Real.
 It was here that she revealed her decision to get her butt implants removed.
 The “Kim K” singer warned that butt injections became a hazard to her health.